Crownstone-Community/crownstone-lambda/README.md

 If you don’t have Crownstones yet, you can get them at the [webshop](https://shop.crownstone.rocks).
 If you like to know more about this type of technology, subscribe to our in-depth [smart home email updates](https://crownstone.rocks/email-updates/).

 Enjoy your voice-controlled home!

+## Building

+If you want, you can use npm run build to make a zip file that you can upload to aws!

+## Common issues:
+If the skill is not invoking the AWS lambda, ensure you have defined active regions for all enabled languages.